briankostar/react-resources/src/lib/thunk/notes.md

 ### How to use:
 `npm install redux-thunk`
-`import applyMiddleware from redux and thunk from redux-thunk`
+then import applyMiddleware from redux and thunk from redux-thunk
 create store:
 `const store = createStore( rootReducer, applyMiddleware(thunk))`
 By enabling thunk middleware, anytime we dispatch a function, the middleware will call that function with `dispatch` object.